 So What IS SEO (and what’s the Big Deal)?

 Even if there is no universal definition, these sample definitions all share one common feature: search engine results.
 So let’s put it this way: SEO is basically doing what you can to make sure a search engine can find you.
-This way, when someone searches something related to your company, you actually show up on the search engine results page (SERP).
+This way, when someone searches something related to your company, you actually show up on the search engine results page (SERP) and people can learn about your products or services.

 For instance: you’re a pet supply store.
 Someone searches “dog leash.”
-If you pop up on the SERP, the chances of them buying your product have just increased tenfold.
+If you pop up on the SERP, the chances of them buying your products have just increased tenfold.
 You’re selling organic shampoo.
 Someone searches “buy organic shampoo.”
-If you’re the first result, a sale is practically guaranteed.
+If you’re the first result, it’s not just search traffic that’s practically guaranteed, but something even better: a sale.

 Ranking: The Race to First